 What to expect

-- Some employers may require the role to be multifunctional, with responsibility for store layout design or buying, and sometimes on a lower level, selling.
+- Depending on the employer, the role may be multifunctional, with responsibility for store layout, design, or buying, and sometimes on a lower level, selling.

-- fashion buying and merchandising at London College of Fashion;
+- fashion buying and merchandising at the London College of Fashion

 Other useful degree subjects include: